HDL cholesterol: The "good" cholesterol

 - Keep ahealthy weight.
 Besides improving HDL levels, avoiding obesity reduces risk of heart disease and many other health conditions.

 In certain cases your doctor may recommend medication to improve your cholesterol level.
 Remember that multiple factors besides cholesterol contribute to heart disease.
-Diabetes, smoking, high blood pressure, obesity and genetics are all important as well.
+Diabetes, smoking, high blood pressure, obesity and genetics are all important risk factors as well.

 However many factors contribute to heart disease, so your cholesterol levels alone aren’t enough to indicate your risks.
 People with normal HDL cholesterol can have heart disease.
 And people with low HDL levels can have healthy hearts.
 Overall, though, people who have low HDL cholesterol will have greater risk of developing heart disease than people with high HDL levels.